ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating-transactions/index.md

 <grid-example title='Showcase Example' name='transactions-showcase' type='generated' options='{ "enterprise": true, "exampleHeight": 670, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

+## Tree Data

+Transactions are also supported when using Tree data.
+See this documented on the [SSRM Tree Data](/server-side-model-tree-data/) page.

 ## Next Up

 Continue to the next section to learn about [Load Retry](/server-side-model-retry/) with the SSRM.